My Boat Projects

 (Click on image to enlarge)

 The torque characteristics have changed dramaticly since the 3HM35F - both the shape of the curves and the magnitude.
-The 3JH5E is billed as "producing 25% more torque than the model it replaces [3JH4E?] from less than 10% increased displacement".
-I wonder it that has been a focus for this JH family of engines?
+The 3JH5E is billed as "producing 25% more torque than the model it replaces [which?] from less than 10% increased displacement".
+I wonder if that has been a focus for this JH family of engines?

 (Click on image to enlarge)

 The fuel consumption curves are pretty "normal" looking.
-If I run the new 3JH5E at the same "80% of peak RPM" load* (the red dots), the fuel usage should be similar to the existing 3HM35F*.
-At that operating point (where remember, the fuel usage is the same) the 3JH5E's RPM will be about 10% lower (so hopefully a bit
+If I run the new 3JH5E at the same "80% of peak RPM" load* (the red dots), the fuel usage should be similar to the existing 3HM35F* - ie. their red dots are pretty close to the same Fuel Consumption on the y-axis in the plot.
+At that operating point (where remember, the fuel usage is the same) the 3JH5E's RPM will be

 (Click on image to enlarge)